tanaylab/metacells/docs/source/Metacells Vignette.rst

 You can download a working version of this vignette from `metacells_vignette.tgz <http://www.wisdom.weizmann.ac.il/~atanay/metac_data/metacells_vignette.tgz>`__.
-This will include both the Jupyter notebook file and the two associated text files which are loaded in the code below.
+This will include all the Jupyter notebook files and the two associated text files which are loaded in the code below.

 Preparation